BrilworksarrowBlogarrowCloud, DevOps and Data

 When to run a Well-Architected review: A specific application is about to go live, recently migrated, or showing performance and cost issues in production.

 In a broader migration program: CAF runs first to align stakeholders and close capability gaps.
 Well-Architected reviews then validate each workload as it lands in AWS.
+If you're still deciding whether AWS is the right platform entirely, our breakdown of AWS vs Azure covers where each one wins and where it doesn't.
 Neither replaces the other.
 Together, they cover both the organizational and technical dimensions of a successful cloud program.

 How to apply the AWS Cloud Adoption Framework successfully